Tour de Manc Charities and Fundraising

 Tour de Manc Associated Charities

-In addition to the headline charities, Tour de Manc worked with the following charities to offer specific charitable support in the way of donations, assured places and discounted rider entry fees:
+In addition to the headline charities, Tour de Manc worked with the following charities to offer specific charitable support in the way of specific event support, donations, assured places and discounted rider entry fees:

 Tour de Manc fundraising